Position

 How much does a Lamination Operator make?

-A Lamination Operator plays a key role in the manufacturing industry.
-They work on machines that apply laminate to various materials.
-This job requires attention to detail and precision.
-The average yearly salary for a Lamination Operator is around $42,228.
-This figure can vary based on experience, location, and the specific company.
+A Lamination Operator plays a key role in the manufacturing process, ensuring that materials are properly bonded together.
+This job requires skill and attention to detail.
+The average yearly salary for a Lamination Operator is around $42,412.
+This figure can vary based on experience, location, and the specific industry.

 View Lamination Operator jobs nearby